fakhtar/ProjectShowCase/README.md

 <li><a href='https://youtu.be/7_7_mrdREag/'>Install and Run Python and Visual Studio Code</a></li>
 </ul>

+## Data Structures and Algorithms

+### Queue
+Implemeneted <a href='https://github.com/fakhtar/DataStructuresAndAlgorithms/tree/master/Queue'>queue data structure</a> in Python with unit tests.

+### Binary Max Heap
+Implemeneted <a href='https://github.com/fakhtar/DataStructuresAndAlgorithms/tree/master/Binary%20Heap'>binary max heap</a> in JavaScript.
+Unit tests can be run with mocah test.

+### Stack
+Implemeneted <a href='https://github.com/fakhtar/DataStructuresAndAlgorithms/tree/master/stackInJava'>stack data structure</a> in Java.
+Unit tests are included with project and used stack to solve the bracket balancing probelm. []{{()}}

+### Trie
+Implemeneted <a href='https://github.com/fakhtar/DataStructuresAndAlgorithms/tree/master/Trie'>trie data structure</a> in Python.
+Unit tests are included with project and used a naieve implementation of trie to stress test my implementation.

+### Disjoint Sets
+Implemeneted <a href='https://github.com/fakhtar/DataStructuresAndAlgorithms/tree/master/Disjoint%20sets'>disjoint sets</a> in JavaScript.
+Unit tests are included with project.

 ## CSS HTML and JavaScript

 #### Math is Fun (CSS, HTML)